djasyer/Hallways/Linux/x86_64/README.md

 Update >> 24-12-2020 : Maybe there will no more Linux support for Hallways.
 Update >> 27-12-2020 : Sadly, Hallways 4 for Linux is not available.
+Update >> 12-01-2021 : Eventually we have managed to keep support for Linux (x86_64)